mebusy/notes/dev_notes/LinearAlgebra_MatricesandGaussianElimination.md

       u + v = 2                  -9999v = -9998.
 ```

-Roundoff will produce - 10,000v = -10,000, or v = 1.  his is correct to three decimal places.
+Roundoff will produce - 10,000v = -10,000, or v = 1.
+This is correct to three decimal places.

 The small pivot .0001 brought instability, and the remedy is clear - exchange rows.